 - Representing owners and developers in real estate partnership disputes.

-In 11 of the last 13 years, Bill has been named one of “Pennsylvania’s Super Lawyers®,” an honor bestowed on 5% of Pennsylvania lawyers, in both Philadelphia magazine and Thomson Reuters, Legal, “Pennsylvania Super Lawyers.”
+In 11 of the last 13 years, including in 2019, Bill has been named one of “Pennsylvania’s Super Lawyers®,” an honor bestowed on 5% of Pennsylvania lawyers, in both Philadelphia magazine and Thomson Reuters, Legal, “Pennsylvania Super Lawyers.”
 He has earned an AV ® preeminent rating from Martindale-Hubbell, indicating his preeminent legal ability and very high ethical standards.

 Currently, Bill serves on the Board of the Southeastern Pennsylvania Transportation Authority (SEPTA).
 Previously, he served 12 years as a member of the Board of Directors of the Pennsylvania Intergovernmental Cooperation Authority (PICA) and was the Board’s vice chairman for a number of years.
 PICA is a Commonwealth created authority empowered to review and approve budgets and five-year spending plans of the City of Philadelphia.
 Bill also served, by appointment of the Montgomery County Commissioners, as a member of the Board of Directors of the Montgomery County Development Corporation.
 He was a member of Governor Tom Wolf’s Revenue Transition Team.